Updated June 2021

 An estimated one-fourth of adults over the age of 65 suffer a fall each year.
 Falls can often lead to fractures, particularly in patients with osteoporosis.
 Osteoporosis causes bones to become weak and brittle so even a ground-level fall may cause a fracture of the hip — one of the leading causes of disability and death in older individuals.

-With the increasing population of older adults in the United States, the number of hip fractures is expected to double over the next 10 to 15 years.
-In 2000, there were 250,000 hip fractures nationwide.
-By 2020, that number is expected to increase to 500,000.
+With the increasing population of older adults in the United States, the number of hip fractures is expected to continue to grow.

 Never Miss a Beat!